MrBounty/PZ-Mod---Doc/Make an custom UI.md

 ```

 # How to display and remove my UI ?
-To display and use a UI you need to create it.
-Once used, it must be destroyed or hide.
-I recommend destroying and rebuilding the UI each time because it's not more complicated on the code side and it avoids creating invisible copies of menus that stack
+To display and use a UI you need to create it one and then set isVisible.
 To create:
 ```lua
 local myUI = MyUI:new(x, y, w, h);